 The process is: open a blocked account, transfer the required amount (€11,208 minimum per year), get a confirmation certificate, submit it with your visa application.
 Setup takes 1-3 weeks.
 You cannot access the funds until you land and activate the account with local identity verification.

 For families using an education loan to fund the blocked account, the loan interest clock typically starts at disbursement.
 If your visa is delayed and you are waiting four months for the visa appointment, interest is accruing on €11,208 before you have set foot in Germany.
 Factor this into loan cost calculations.
-Most Indian banks offer education loans for Germany – secured loan interest rates (with collateral) run around 9-11% per annum; unsecured rates are higher.
+Most Indian banks offer education loans for Germany, secured loan interest rates (with collateral) run around 9-11% per annum; unsecured rates are higher.
+The gap is worth checking against the current education loan interest rate comparison for India.

 The Opportunity Card and Blue Card: Post-Study Pathways